|"Oh, welcome death for Fatherland! Whene'er our sinking head

 German prince-electors who crowned as emperors and acted as a secular arm of the church with a

-firm responsibility to spread of the Christian faith and protect the Papacy.
+firm responsibility to protect the Christian faith and protect the Papacy.

 The Prince-electors of the Holy Roman Empire: Archbishop of Cologne, Archbishop of Mainz,